Morse code: Spoken representation

 For use on radio, there is little point in learning to read Morse written in dashes and dots, as above; rather, the sounds of all of the letters and symbols need to be learned, for both sending and receiving.

 Speed in words per minute

 All Morse code elements depend on the dot / dit length.
 A dah is the length of 3 dits (with no gaps between), and spacings are specified in number of dit lengths.
 An unambiguous method of specifying the transmission speed is to specify the dit duration as, for example, 50 milliseconds.

 Specifying the dit duration is, however, not the common practice.
-Usually, speeds are stated in words per minute.
-That introduces ambiguity because words have different numbers of characters, and characters have different dit lengths.
-It is not immediately clear how a specific word rate determines the dit duration in milliseconds.

-Some method to standardize the transformation of a word rate to a dit duration is useful.
-A simple way to do this is to choose a dit duration that would send a typical word the desired number of times in one minute.
-If, for example, the operator wanted a character speed of 13 words per minute, the operator would choose a dit rate that would send the typical word 13 times in exactly one minute.
+Morse code transmission rate is typically specified in groups per minute, commonly referred to as words per minute.
+The time needed to transmit the word is typically the standard "word" for calculating the "word per minute" rate.
+Standards using other "words" such as are also seen occasionally, so a reported rate may be ambiguous if this is not specified.